celloward/plant-watering/README.md

   ```
   Open the web browser of choice and enter the url `http://localhost:3000/`
   The full calendar of the schedule as well as an agenda for the day's watering will appear.
-  To terminate the rails server, press `Ctrl+C` in the command line window running the local server.
+  To terminate the Rails server, press `Ctrl+C` in the command line window running the local server.

 ## Features
   The calendar has links to each day's watering needs.